-My name is Susan Jones and I completed Level 5 Diploma in Leadership & Management for Children’s Care, Learning and Development (Management) Settings, Wales and Northern Ireland.
+Susan completed Level 5 Diploma in Leadership & Management for Children’s Care, Learning and Development (Management) Settings, Wales and Northern Ireland.

-I manage 30 TAs and run the Additional Learning Needs (ALN) department, daily.
-I also provide interventions for pupils.
-I am currently the Higher Level Teaching Assistant (HLTA) Team Leader.
+She manages 30 TAs and runs the Additional Learning Needs (ALN) department, daily.
+She also provides interventions for pupils and is currently the Higher Level Teaching Assistant (HLTA) Team Leader.

 “Abigail John is our contact at TSW and I have personally found her supportive, informative and encouraging.
 I would have no hesitation in recommending TSW as a provider.”